Modal Layout

 Any questions?

-See the answersheet for this step or join us on our office hours
+See the answersheet for this step or check our [office hours] on the VTEX Developers channel(https://www.youtube.com/c/VTEXDevelopers)

 Help us make this content better!